Although it’s taken awhile, millennials are finally starting to make an impact in the housing market.

 Interest Rates Are Still Incredibly Low

-Mortgage interest rates are still at historic lows and who knows where they’ll be in the next few years.
+Mortgage interest rates are still at historic lows.
 It’s important to take advantage of these low rates and make the American dream of owning a home a reality

 The first step is setting up a meeting with a trusted lender who will determine if you will quality for a loan.
 Following the meeting, you may discover that you don’t have the money required for a home purchase.
 Your chosen career and the ability to save as a result may require you to wait a few more years.
 However, there is no better time than now to establish a plan and set a timeline for the purchase of your home.